ChrisJAdamek/cryptoTools/README.md

 ### Discord

 [Discord](https://en.wikipedia.org/wiki/Discord_(software)) is an instant messaging platform that is segregated into community 'servers'.
 It is _not_ a blockchain-native application.
 You will be required to 'sign up' with an email address to use Discord.
-The email adddress will not be public.
-You're welcome to use a psuedonym for your display name.
+The email adddress will not be public. *Using a psuedonym for your display name with make the exercises in Part II more interesting and realistic*.

 Discord is commonly used as a community coordination tool in the computer game and crypto industries.
 Access to the Discord server set up for the purpose of this tutorial will be available only to tutorial participants.